Private by default

 When you use the plugin

-- In both cases the data is stored on servers in the EU and does cannot be used to identify you.
+- In both cases the the data cannot be used to identify you.
 We do not know who you are or anything about who you are sending to.

 When you turn off our promotional footer (i.e. try to use our paid plan)

-In order to figure out if you have paid for a commercial license the plugin will contact our licensing server and ask for a license for your user.
-If you have a paid license we will only store a timestamp on our servers to show us when you last used your license.
-No other data is stored in this use case.
+In order to figure out if you have paid for a commercial license the plugin will contact our licensing server and ask for a license for your email address.
+If you have a paid license we will store a timestamp on our servers to show us when you last used your license.

 When you buy a commercial license